Claim Child Benefit

 You must contact the Child Benefit Office if you’re paid too much or too little.

 You could get Guardian’s Allowance if you’re bringing up someone else’s child because one or both parents have died.
 It’s paid on top of Child Benefit.

 If families split or join together

-If a family splits up, you get £20.70 a week for the eldest child you qualify for.
+If a family splits up, you get £20.70 a week for the eldest child who stays with you.

 If 2 families join together, the eldest child in the new family qualifies for the £20.70 rate.
 If you’re entitled to Child Benefit for any other children, you’ll get the £13.70 rate for each of them.